Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 No doubt, a visit to the Yucatan Peninsula’s sacred cenotes is an unforgettable experience.
 But there are some 6,000 cenotes across the Yucatan Peninsula and those open to the public in and around Tulum can be hit or miss.

-If it’s your first time visiting Tulum, it can be hard to know which cenotes are worth the time, effort, and cost involved in visiting on your own, or which tour companies are reputable and worth the money.
+If it’s your first time visiting Tulum, it can be hard to know which cenotes are worth the time, effort, and cost involved in visiting on your own.

 Keep reading to find out which are the best Tulum cenotes, and how to make your visit to one (or all 10) unforgettable.